 Building on the success of the popular BBC series in which celebrities trace their family history, Who Do You Think Your Are?
 Live is coming to Scotland for the first time this year.
-Packed with genealogy experts, free workshops, a celebrity theatre and specialist exhibitors, the show will take place at the Scottish Exhibition and Conference Centre in Glasgow from 29 August – 31 August, 2014.
-More information and tickets will be available later in the year.
+Packed with genealogy experts, workshops, talks and specialist exhibitors, tickets are now on sale for the show, which is part of the Year of Homecoming Scotland 2014 and will take place at the Scottish Exhibition and Conference Centre in Glasgow from 29 – 30 August, 2014.

 If your roots are Scottish then you’re in luck, as records have been kept for a long time in Scotland, making it straight forward to find out about your family history.
-In fact, recently a friend of mine decided to investigate if family tales of being related to Scotland’s National Bard were true, and was astonished to find out that Robert Burns was indeed a very distant cousin!
 Discovering your family’s past is a very special experience, and in many cases it’s possible to visit the locations where your ancestors lived, and soak up the atmosphere.
 Perhaps you’ll find out that you belong to a Scottish clan, and have a family tartan?

 Find out more about researching your ancestry

 Are you attending the event?
 Why not pop by our stand to say hello and get some advice on planning and ancestral trip, or share your experiences on Facebook, Twitter or other social media channels using #homecoming2014?

 Latest posts by Miriam Brand-Spencer (see all)

 - Fantastic arts and culture events in 2017 - February 13, 2017

 - 5 Scottish Fire Festivals That Will Warm Your Heart This Winter - November 14, 2016

 - 12 iconic Scottish bridges - October 20, 2016